Jeremy-Barnes/Critters/CONTRIBUTING.md

     - Issues should represent discrete units of work: "Make the website" is not a unit of work, "implement user account creation" is.
 If you have an issue with a dependency on another issue, link it.

+**Flags**
+- Art/Code/Design should be obvious.
+- "help wanted" is for work in progress that need questions answered
+- "In Progress" is for issues that are actively being developed
+- "question" is for an idea for a feature/enhancement/change that hasn't been agreed upon yet, or for clarifying understanding of something not tied to a specific issue.
+These are for discussion.
+- "bug" is for something (art, code or design) that you feel is incorrect and needs fixing.
+- "feature" is for a thing that needs to be implemented that totally does not exist.
+(Creating a game)
+- "enhancement" is for modifying a thing that does exist.
+(Adding behavior to a game)

 ### Asset Sharing (GDrive)

 All our art assets are shared on Google Drive.
 If you need to talk about some non-code work, put it there and use the shareable URL to link it where necessary.